Whether you’re paying for a take-out latte or doing your grocery shop online, cashless payments have become the norm.

 - Online Payments – your client receives an electronic invoice/email which includes a pay link/button where they can pay for their treatment using their card in just the same way as they would when shopping online.

 - Card Not Present Payments – your client rings you and provides you with their card details over the phone which you enter into a card terminal.
 This may become more difficult going forwards with the introduction of SCA (Strong Customer Authentication) which is designed to make online payments more secure.
 SCA applies to all card-based payments but the validation it requires may be more problematic when someone attempts to pay over the phone.

 - Electronic Transfer – arguably this is the same as an online payment but via this method the client transfers payment directly from their bank account via BACS, Direct Debit or Standing Order.

 Now that we’ve covered what cashless payments are.
-Here are six solid reasons for going cashless in 2021:
+Here are six solid reasons for going cashless:

 1. Delight new clients & keep existing ones – make their life easy!

 When was the last time you had cash in your pocket or purse?
 I know we’ve not completely done away with cash but I’m pretty sure it’s been 6 months since I paid for anything with cash.

 The world has changed, and if you haven’t yet embraced cashless payment now is the time to do it 🙂

 If you’re not allowing your clients to pay electronically via one of the channels outlined above you’re likely losing customers.

 The only segment where cash is now king is for low value transactions (< £10) and even that is being eroded.
 Typically most single treatments are >£40 (based on anonymised data in WriteUpp) and most invoices for a course of treatment are >£100.
 No one wants to have to remember to take a trip to the ATM before their treatment.